Brabham BT23C car-by-car histories

 These histories were originally constructed by Andrew Fellowes with the extensive assistance of Allen Brown, Bryan Miller, Chris Townsend, David McKinney, Ted Walker, Philippe Demeyer, Steve Wilkinson and others, from information collected and discussed between 2004 and 2009 on a Brabham BT23 thread in the 10 Tenths Chassis Archive, and subsequently on OldRacingCars.com.

 The prototype BT23C was used at the end of the 1967 season by Jack Brabham and Frank Gardner and then sold to Frank Williams for Picko Troberg to drive, but not start, at Hockenheim in April 1968.
 It was then used briefly in F3 by Harry Stiller but wasn't seen again until October 1968 when Piers Courage took it over for the Albi F2 race, his regular BT23C/07 having been "sold to Tasmania" (Autosport 25 Oct 1968 p14).
 Then to Laurence Brownlie (Kelso, South Island, New Zealand), possibly leased by Williams, and raced in the 1969 Tasman series before returning to Europe for Graham McRae to drive in the 1969 F2 series, entered by Williams again.
-Not seen after July 1969 but reappeared in April 1970 when advertised by Bobby Howlings.
+Last raced in July 1969, then advertised by Alan Grant (Winkfield Row, Berkshire) in August and reappeared in April 1970 when advertised by Bobby Howlings.
 Sold to Rodney Seow in Singapore but never raced.
 Traded together with Seow's Brabham BT9 to Mike Truter by 1980 and sold on to Brian Wilson (Australia) about 1983.
 Wilson imported the cars to Australia, had the BT23C restored and raced it in historic racing for more than 20 years.
-Sold to Chad Parrish (Sydney, Australia) early 2014.
+Sold to Chad Parrish (Sydney, NSW, Australia) early 2014.

 Early history unknown and possibly built for intended works team.
 Sold to Frank Lythgoe Racing in June 1968 for Peter Gethin to race in F2, replacing a Chevron B10.
 Reported to have gone to George Pitt in November 1968 but quickly found its way to John Whitmore and entered by Alan Mann Racing for Don Godden to drive in F2 in 1969, but his season was soon abandoned.
 Presumably the car advertised by Alan Mann Racing in 1970.
 Then unknown until raced by Maurice Ogier in sprints in 1972 when it had a Vegantune twin cam engine.
 Sold to Low Cost Racing at the end of 1972 and advertised by them in March 1973.
 Next seen when run by Vic Durman in Monosposto racing in 1974 and advertised from a London number at the end of that year.
 Advertised by Bobby Howlings' Cheshire Sports Cars in July 1976.
 To Dave Bishop (Suckley, Worcestershire) and raced in sprints later in 1976, and later in Monoposto in 1979 when it was loaned to Tim Cameron.
 Next seen when owned by Ian Webb of Northdown Racing (Ripley, Surrey) in 1982, and loaned to Mike Hartley for the Gates-Varley Monoposto Series.
-Then via Keith Norman (Slough, Berkshire) 1985, Hugo Studer (Berne, Switzerland) 1987, Sepp Mayer (Germany) 1997 and John Counsell (Lincoln, UK) 2005 to Andrew Fellowes (Benowa, Queensland, Australia) 2009.
-Sold by Fellowes to Gary Hancock April 2011 and raced by his son Damon from 2011 onwards Raced by Damon Hancock at Philip Island March 2014 and at the Sydney Retro Speedfest in May 2014 when it suffered minor damage following a cockpit fire.
+Then via Keith Norman (Slough, Berkshire) 1985, Hugo Studer (Berne, Switzerland) 1987, Sepp Mayer (Germany) 1997 and John Counsell (Coleby, Lincolnshire) 2005 to Andrew Fellowes (Benowa, Queensland, Australia) 2009.
+Sold by Fellowes to Garry Hancock April 2011 and raced by his son Damon from 2011 onwards.
+Raced by Damon Hancock at Philip Island March 2014 and at the Sydney Retro Speedfest in May 2014 when it suffered minor damage following a cockpit fire.
 Hancock suffered serious burns to his hands and arms in the incident.
+The car returned to competition in 2018.
+Garry Hancock died in September 2020, and the car was still with his family in February 2021.

 Driven by: Peter Gethin, Don Godden, Maurice Ogier, Victor Durman and Mike Hartley.
 First race: Monza, 23 Jun 1968.
 Total of 13 recorded races.